bcobo/SIRENA/doc/SIRENA.rst

             R = \frac{(\mathit{V0} - I \cdot R_L - L \cdot dI/dt)}{I}

     In the previous transformation, the addition of a derivative term increases the noise and thus degrades the resolution.
-Therefore, a new transformation could be done where the circuit inductance  neglected ( :cite:`Lee2015` ), thus suppressing the main source on non-linearity of the detector that comes from the first stage read-out circuit:
+Therefore, a new transformation could be done by neglecting the circuit inductance ( :cite:`Lee2015` ), thus suppressing the main source on non-linearity of the detector that comes from the first stage read-out circuit:

 	.. math::